hbeni/fgcom-mumble/README.md

 - Provide a realistic radio simulation
 - Arbitary frequency support
 - Ease of use for the end user / pilot
-- Capability to be integrated to flightgear, with the option to support third party applications (ATC, but also other flightsims)
+- Ease of server side installation and operation
 - Standalone nature (no dependency on flightgear)
-- Ease of server side installation and operation
+- Capability to be integrated into flightgear, with the option to support third party applications (ATC, but also other flightsims)
 - Modularity, so individual component implementations can be switched and its easy to add features